2,458 texts in Legends of the Jews (Ginzberg)

 It's far more than just a tale of sibling rivalry and Egyptian intrigue.
 According to the Legends of the Jews, compiled by Rabbi Louis Ginzberg, Jacob endured the hardships of his ...

-We all know the story: the coat of many colors, the dreams, the rise to power in Egypt.
+The familiar story is this: the coat of many colors, the dreams, the rise to power in Egypt.
 But what about before all that?
 What was Joseph really like as a teenager?
-According to Lege...
+In Legends o...

 That’s a glimpse into the trials of Joseph.
 The story of Joseph, as told in the Torah, is already But the rabbinic tradition, the wellspring of Jewish interpretation and storytelli...